Zone 3 sponsors annual contests in Poetry, Fiction, and Nonfiction with a prize of publication + $250.

 ZONE 3 LITERARY AWARDS

 Zone 3 is now accepting submissions for its annual poetry, fiction, and nonfiction contests.
-All poems, essays, and stories accepted for publication are eligible for the awards.
+All poems, essays, and stories accepted for publication in the journal will be considered for the awards.
+Our reading period is 8/1/17 to 4/1/18.
 The winners will be announced on our website.

 Zone 3 editors will choose the winners.